seven1m/onebody-help/groups/creating_a_group.md

 If you create the group, you automatically become an adminstrator for the group.

+Youll need to add some members to the group before you can nominate a group leader.

 The Meets tab to let others know about where the group gathers:

 ![Group-meeting-info](../img/groups/groups-4.png)